JCP 2.10: Process Document

 Java Community Process (JCP): The formal process described in this document for developing or revising Java technology Specifications.

-Java Community Process Member (Member): A company, organization, or individual that has signed the JSPA and is abiding by its terms.
+Java Community Process Member (Member): A company, organization, or individual that has signed a Membership Agreement and is abiding by its terms.

 Java Specification (Specification): A written specification for some aspect of the Java technology.
 This includes the language, virtual machine, Platform Editions, Profiles, and application programming interfaces.

-Java Specification Participation Agreement (JSPA): A one-year renewable agreement between Oracle America and a company, organization or individual that allows the latter entities to participate in the Java Community Process.
+Java Specification Participation Agreement (JSPA): A one-year renewable agreement between Oracle America and a company, organization or individual that allows the latter entities to participate in the Java Community Process as a Full Member.

 JCP Website: The website where the public can stay informed about JCP activities, download draft and final Specifications, and follow the progress of Specifications through the JCP.